Medicare Audit & Appeals

 When you become the target of a federal investigation, the stakes are potentially immense – bankruptcy, poverty, the loss of a professional license, or perhaps even incarceration.
 Years of experience and superior legal strategy don’t matter at all unless they lead to a favorable ultimate outcome of your case in a timely and cost-effective manner.
 Our track record speaks clearly – in fact, many of our clients have been elated to find that their investigation has been concluded with no civil or criminal liability.

 If the federal government prioritizes its investigation against you, it will take advantage of its nearly unlimited resources to assign a team of investigators, federal agents, and prosecutors to your case.
 At Oberheiden, P.C., we know that two can play at that game, and we will respond by assigning your case to a team of attorneys who have been working cohesively together for years.

 At Oberheiden, P.C., our absolute commitment to our client’s cause is the primary virtue that makes everything else work.
 We would not be fit to handle your case if we didn’t treat it with just as much urgency as we would treat an investigation where we were the targets ourselves.

 Our team has successfully defended business owners, healthcare executives, and medical professionals through ZPIC audits and other cases involving the Federal Bureau of Investigation (FBI), the Medicaid Fraud Control Unit (MFCU), the Office of Inspector General (OIG), the Department of Justice (DOJ), the Department of Defense (DOD), the Internal Revenue Service (IRS), and other law enforcement agencies.

-Call us today and speak to one of our experienced ZPIC Audit attorneys directly.
+Call us today (or fill out our contact form) and speak to one of our experienced ZPIC Audit attorneys directly.
 We are available to discuss your situation in a free and confidential call, including on weekends.